How to keep yard safe for wildlife

 0

-Once you’ve created a backyard habitat for wildlife, it’s best to let the animals enjoy it without too much disturbance from humans.
-That isn’t to say we shouldn’t step right out into our yard and continue our human activities — erect a swing set, play with our children, enjoy a barbecue, have a yard party.
-It only means we are now carrying on side-by-side with lots of wildlife, and we should stay mindful of the consequences of human interference.
+Once you’ve created an urban backyard habitat for wildlife, it’s best to let the animals enjoy it without too much disturbance.
+That isn’t to say we shouldn’t step right out and continue our human activities—erect a swing set, play with our children, enjoy a barbecue, or have a yard party.
+It just means we’re now carrying on side-by-side with lots of skittish wildlife we’ve intentionally invited, so we should stay mindful of the consequences of human interference and potential hazards for them.
+Here are seventeen tips that will help you keep your yard safe for the wildlife that visit it.

 Foiling a trashcan thief

 Dispose of leftover food in a garbage disposer, if possible.
-Many trash hauling companies provide a container to their customers with lids that can be secured.
+Many trash hauling companies provide containers to their customers with lids that can be secured.
 If you’re using another kind of container, it may take some imaginative trial and error to outwit a cunning raccoon.
 A tight-fitting lid may do the trick, but don’t count on it.
-You can place a brick on top to weight the lid down, but even this may not be enough.
+You can place a brick on top as a weight to hold the lid down, but even this may not be enough.
 Maybe two bricks will do, or a chain run from one handle across the lid to the other handle.
 Or, keep the trashcan in your garage.

 No plates on the porch

-In addition to raccoons, expect opossums, skunks, foxes, rodents, even Coyotes and others to visit your yard.
+In addition to raccoons, expect opossums, skunks, foxes, rodents, even Coyotes, and others to visit your yard.
 They would love nothing more than a plate of your dinner leftovers placed on the porch for them.
-Resist the temptation.
+Please resist the temptation.
 This puts them too close to humans.
-Wildlife occasionally carry diseases and they can be dangerous.
-Even mild-mannered, gentle opossums may feel forced to fight, if cornered.
+Wildlife occasionally carry diseases and they also can be dangerous.
+Even mild-mannered, gentle opossums may feel forced to fight if cornered.
 Wildlife can become pests through no fault of their own and in unpredictable ways.

 Keep cats away

 If you allow your cat outside, be aware that the danger to wildlife significantly increases.
-Cats, including the sweetest, most loving and well-fed domestic ones, kill millions of small animals every year.
+Cats, including the sweetest, most loving, and well-fed domestic ones, kill millions of small animals every year.
 It isn’t maliciousness; it’s just what they do.
-Not only do their teeth kill, but their saliva does, too — it carries a bacteria, Pasteurella, that attacks an animal’s central nervous system.
-Any hapless creature that manages to escape from a cat’s mouth will probably die from the bacteria.
+Not only do their teeth kill, but their saliva does, too, because it carries a usually fatal bacteria, Pasteurella, that attacks an animal’s central nervous system.
+Any hapless creature that manages to escape from a cat’s mouth will probably die from it.

 Locate bird feeders strategically

-If cats visit your yard, keep bird feeders away from shrubbery, overhanging tree limbs, decks and anywhere else a cat can hide in, under or upon, unless you’re willing to take extra precautions.
-For example, you can help safeguard birds at feeders by placing fencing that’s one or two feet tall just under the spread of nearby shrubs.
+If cats visit your yard, keep bird feeders away from shrubbery, overhanging tree limbs, decks, and anywhere else a cat can hide in, under, or upon, unless you’re willing to take extra precautions.
+For example, you can help safeguard birds at feeders by placing fencing that’s one or two feet (30–61 cm) tall just under the spread of nearby shrubs.
 This doesn’t prevent cats from lurking there, but it does stop them from pouncing forward onto a bird.
-Either the cat must lie in plain sight in front of the fencing, or behind it, which forces it to jump up and over.
-The sound of the foliage moving will alert the bird, and it also slows the cat down by a split second.
-That’s all the time a bird needs.
+Either the cat must lie in plain sight in front of the fencing, or behind it, which forces it to jump up and over, rustling the foliage.
+The sound will alert the bird, and it also slows the cat down by a split second, and that’s all the time a bird needs.
 You can apply the same strategy around ground-level birdbaths.

 Product photo of an eighteen inches tall green-colored wire fence.